Julia L. Butterfield

 The Library operates under New York State Education Law and must meet NYS Library Standards and Guidelines.
 The Library is part of the Mid Hudson Library System.

-Contact Gillian Murphy for a copy of the agenda or past minutes not listed below.
+Contact Johanna Reinhardt for a copy of the agenda or past minutes not listed below.